Warpflow

 Grant notification permission

-Before Signals can send notifications, your browser (or device) must allow them.
+Before Signals can send push notifications, your browser (or device) must allow them.

 1. If prompted, click Allow when the browser asks for notification permission